Mirzaagha99/RAMS-and-its-components/README.md

 1. Stack
 🔹 Purpose:
 Used for function calls, local variables, and return addresses.
-🔹 Logic:
+🔹 Logic:\begin{itemize}
-•	Operates as a LIFO (Last In, First Out) structure.
+\item Operates as a LIFO (Last In, First Out) structure.
-•	Every time a function is called, a stack frame is created containing: o	Function parameters o	Local variables o	Return address
+\item Every time a function is called, a stack frame is created containing: o	Function parameters o	Local variables o	Return address